wuyichen24/system-design-interview/problems/support/Metrics_Monitoring_And_Alerting_System.md

 - **Kafka**
    - Decouples the data collection and data processing services from each other.
    - Prevents data loss when the database is unavailable, by retaining the data in Kafka.
+   - It could be entirely replaced by a competent time-series database (Facebook’s Gorilla).
 - **Time-series database**
    - Stores metrics data as time series.
    - Provides a custom query interface for analyzing and summarizing a large amount of time-series data.